guettli/programming-guidelines/README.md

 Example: [Pure Functions](https://en.wikipedia.org/wiki/Pure_function) are great.
 They are stateless, their output can be cached for ever, they are easy to test.

+### Increase the obviousness

+But it is not only about code.
+It is about the experience of all stakeholders: Users, sales people, support hotline, developers, ....

+It is hard work to keep it simple.

+One think I love to do: "Increase the obviousness".

+One tool to get there: Use a central wiki (without spaces), and define terms.
+Related text from me: [Documentation in Intranets: My point of view](https://github.com/guettli/intranets)

 ### Avoid redundancy

 See heading.